demisto/content-docs/docs/concepts/demisto-sdk.md

 and `DEMISTO_API_KEY` prior to running this command in order to establish a connection between `demisto-sdk` and the XSOAR server.

-This command can become useful when developing within the Cortex XSOAR server itself and downloading the new entities to your local environment to continue with the contribution process.
+This command can become useful when developing within the Cortex XSOAR server itself and downloading the new entities to your local environment in order to continue with the contribution process.

 #### Notes and Limitations
 - `JavaScript` integrations and scripts are not downloadable using this command.
 - If there are files that exist both in the output directory and are specified in the input, they will be ignored.
 To override this behavior such that existing files will be merged with their newer version, use the `--force`/`-f` flag.
 - For consistency, it is assumed that for each integration or script the folder containing it will have the same name as the integration/script name with no separators.
 For example the integration `Test Integration_Full-Name`, will be under `~/.../Packs/TestPack/Integrations/TestIntegrationFullName/`.